 The good news is that the first relationship after a divorce can work.
 And it can even turn out to be the relationship you were always looking for.
 (To put a more positive spin on the statistic we just shared, 33% of second marriages do go the distance.)

 So how can you make sure you that your first (and any more) relationships after divorce are good?
-The first piece of advice is to wait for the right time.
+The first piece of advice for divorce is to wait for the right time.
 And according to OnlineDivorce, there’s no set time that is ‘right’.

 The best time to start a new relationship after divorce is when you’re emotionally ready for it.
 For some people, it can take several months to feel ready for new relationship, while for others this process can take years.